Includes dogs, cats and birds

 and memories, describe their feelings in response to their loss,

-and offer advice and feedback to other members of the group.
+and offer support to other members of the group.
 Active

 participation in the group is encouraged, along with showing